 - Withdrawal of diuretics requires careful monitoring and consideration of potential contra-indications to withdrawal and can be difficult to achieve.
 For example, patients with well-controlled heart failure can develop troublesome symptoms and blood pressure can rise significantly in hypertensive patients.

-In the very elderly, the daily maintenance dose should be 125 micrograms.
+In the older adults, the daily maintenance dose should be 125 micrograms.
 In the renally impaired, the dose should be 62.5 micrograms.
-250 micrograms/day are likely to cause toxicity.
+250 micrograms/day is likely to cause toxicity.

 Drugs that cause bone marrow suppression

 Drugs such as co-trimoxazole and chloramphenicol should only be used if there is no suitable alternative.

 Anticoagulants and antiplatelet drugs

 - Beware of gastrointestinal bleeding and contra-indications such as peptic ulceration which may have occurred a long time ago and been forgotten about.